-- Distributive share based on partnership activities States generally source distributive share by applying formulary apportionment or specific rules of assignment, based on the activities of the partnership or the business in which it is a part.
-An exception is investment partnerships where the income is sourced as if the partners earned that income directly. - Separate transactions between partners and partnerships States generally source transactions between partners and partnerships that are conducted as though they are between unrelated parties (see IRC §707(a)), by treating each as having its own separate items of income, expense, gain, or loss, that are then sourced by applying the state's general rules. - Guaranteed payments for services Unless states specifically address the sourcing of these payments, it may be unclear whether states use the sourcing approach used for distributive share income or the approach used for partner-partnership transactions.
+- o Distributive share of items that are not part of the apportionable business income is sourced using specific rules of assignment based on the particular item and the partnership activities giving rise to it. - Separate transactions between partners and partnerships sourced based on each party's activities. - States generally source transactions between partners and partnerships that are conducted as though they are between unrelated parties (see IRC §707(a)), by treating each as having its own separate items of income, expense, gain, or loss, that are then sourced by applying the state's general rules. - Guaranteed payments for services sourcing methods vary.
+Unless states specifically address the sourcing of these payments, it may be unclear whether states use the sourcing approach used for distributive share income or the approach used for partner-partnership transactions when sourcing some guaranteed payments for services.
 And, as will be discussed in Section III of this paper, states that have addressed the sourcing of guaranteed payments for services have adopted different rules.